FAQ's

 Once these files are created they are kept for you to use on any future orders.

-Once your logo is setup into an embroidery file we will then do test sew outs and make sure we achieve the best embroidery result possible for your logo.
-We will then email you a photo of your embroidered logo for your approval or we would also be more than happy to post you a sample of your embroidered logo on a piece of material free of charge.
+Once your logo has been set up as an embroidery file, we will carry out test sew‑outs to ensure we achieve the best possible embroidery result for your design.
+We will then email you a photo of the embroidered sample for your approval, or if you prefer, we are more than happy to post a physical sample on a piece of material free of charge (small size embroidery only).

 Why do I have to pay a setup fee?
 Is it not an easy process to setup an embroidery file ….
 One click on the computer and its all done?